About Andrew

 Sandhurst awarded Andrew the Dewan Misri Chand award for enterprise in 2022, for his work supporting Afghan refugees following the fall of Kabul in 2021.
 His work on the Middle East conflict was recognised by the World Zionist Organisation in 2024.
 In 2025, he was featured on Algemeiner’s J100 list of People Positively Influencing Jewish Life, alongside Donald Trump, Douglas Murray and Javier Milei, amongst others.

 Andrew co-hosts The Brink podcast with former Jewish Chronicle editor, Jake Wallis Simons, one of the UK’s fastest-growing new podcasts.
-We amassed 500,000 downloads in the first four weeks after our launch in September 2025.
+We amassed 1 million downloads in the first two months after our launch in September 2025.
 You can listen here.

 Andrew Fox KJ, LLB(Hons), MA, MSc, FHEA, FRSA, CMgr MCMI